Shopify/web-configs/Principles/README.md

 * [Isolation over integration](4%20-%20Isolation%20over%20integration.md)
 * [Community over ownership](5%20-%20Community%20over%20ownership.md)

 Finally, remember that these are only our principles, and they only exist for now; they will not make every decision, and they are not set in stone.
-As we our needs change, we may update our principles, and as we encounter new problems, we should document how we applied these ideas to build solutions.
+As our needs change, we may update our principles, and as we encounter new problems, we should document how we applied these ideas to build solutions.